danthegoodman1/BulkUnsubscribe/src/remix/markdown/privacy.md

 All information you see for listing emails is generated on-demand when you load the page, and is not logged.

+BulkUnsubscribe is fully open source, you can inspect the code [on Github](https://github.com/danthegoodman1/BulkUnsubscribe/)

 ## Privacy Policy